 This reduces unwanted glare while allowing the useful vertical light through to your eyes.

 Polarized lenses have many benefits.

-They eliminate the harsh glare from the sun and help enhance colors and contrast, leaving a remarkably crisp field of vision.
+They eliminate the harsh glare from the sun and help enhance colours and contrast, leaving a remarkably crisp field of vision.

-Not only do polarized lenses reduce eye strain and make for safer driving and boating, they can also improve visual clarity and enhance perception of colors.
+Not only do polarized lenses reduce eye strain and make for safer driving and boating, they can also improve visual clarity and enhance perception of colours.